Sim0nW0lf/Docker-Atelier/2. Traefik/_Installation/readme.md

 I followed this tutorial and scripted the password part that had to be done manually.
 All credits go to: https://goneuland.de/traefik-v2-reverse-proxy-fuer-docker-unter-debian-10-einrichten/

+## Prerequisites

+* Traefik URL pointing to your server (something like traefik.exampleserver.com)
+* Port 80 & 443 opened

 ## Installation

 Change the necessary values in the docker-compose.yml